When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 How can we get support?

-Where and how must applications be submitted?
+Where and how do applications have to be made?

 Who is the offer of help aimed at?

-Children , adolescents and young adults up to their 27th birthday with a (potential) mental, physical or psychological disability or sensory impairment |
+Children, adolescents and young adults up to their 27th birthday with a (potential) mental, physical or psychological disability or sensory impairment

-Mothers , fathers and other legal guardians |
+Mothers, fathers and other legal guardians

-foster parents or carers in residential facilities) |
+Other legal guardians, such as foster parents or carers in residential facilities)

-Legal carers |
+Legal carers and guardians

 Important: A confirmed diagnosis is not required for counselling!